D4ve-R/ifcclouds/README.md

 The point cloud is then saved as a .ply file with the format float float float int, where the first three values are coordinates and the fourth value is the class label.

 Currently a DGCNN model is implemented to segment the point clouds.
-The model is trained on 12 ifc types, to segment the point clouds into 12 classes.
+The model is trained on 13 ifc types, to segment the point clouds into 13 classes.
 The dataset used is very small (9) and split into train (7) and test (2) set.
-In experiments the model achieved an accuracy of ~0.6 on the test set after training for 100 epochs.

 ## Installation
 ```